mayukhnair/india-election-crime/index.md

 These candidates are preferred more by the parties than the electorate.
 Political scientist Milan Vaishnav notes in an interview with BBC that criminal and wealthy candidates self-finance their campaigns, which is beneficial for parties as the party coffers are not depleted.
 These candidates may even contribute to the party fund to sponsor other candidates’ campaigns.

-## Party and State wise Renomination, Reelection
+### Party and State wise Renomination, Reelection

 Of the 28 candidates with criminal charges reelected in 2014, an overwhelming majority of them are from the BJP (16 candidates).
 Trinamool Congress (AITC) and INC’s count is 3 and 2  respectively, with a bunch of regional parties like SP, JD(U), ADMK, AIMIM, CPM having 1 candidate each.

-The reason for the BJP getting the maximum number of candidates with criminal cases re-elected can also be attributed to the ‘Modi Wave’ of 2014.
-It is likely that the strong anti-incumbency sentiment against the Congress, as well as the popularity of Narendra Modi in 2014 may have compensated for the tainted personal records of BJP’s candidates.
+The reason for the BJP getting the maximum number of candidates with criminal cases re-elected can also be attributed to the ‘Modi Wave’ phenomenon of 2014 that aided now Prime Minister Narendra Modi's campaign.
+It is likely that the strong anti-incumbency sentiment against the Congress, combined with Modi's popularity in 2014 may have compensated for the tainted personal records of BJP’s candidates.

 <p align="center">
   <img src="https://raw.githubusercontent.com/mayukhnair/india-election-crime/master/Picture2.png"/>